Littlesqx/aint-queue/docs/zh-CN/install-and-usage.md

+  help          Displays help for a command list          Lists commands queue
+    queue:clear   Clear the queue.
+    queue:listen  Listen the queue.
-  help          Displays help for a command list          Lists commands queue queue:clear   Clear the queue. queue:listen  Listen the queue. queue:run     Run a job pop from the queue. queue:status  Get the execute status of specific queue. queue:stop    Stop listening the queue.
+    queue:reload  Reload worker for the queue.
+    queue:run     Run a job pop from the queue. queue:status  Get the execute status of specific queue. queue:stop    Stop listening the queue.

   ```